fleetdm/fleet/handbook/security.md

 >To get an application added to Fleet's Google Workspace security configuration, create an issue assigned to the security team in [this repository](https://github.com/fleetdm/confidential/issues).

-We mark at least the following as restricted in *Security/API Control/Google Services*:
+We mark every Google Service as *restricted*, and recommend that anyone using Google Workspace mark at least the following as restricted in *Security/API Control/Google Services*:
 * Google Drive
 * Gmail
 * Calendar (Invites include sensitive info such as external participants, attachments, links to meetings, etc.)
 * Google Workspace Admin

-When then mark as trusted applications that we trust that need to access these services, and leave as "limited" apps we have not reviewed.
-Those applications can access the services not marked as restricted.
+Whe then mark as *trusted* applications that we trust that need access to data in our Google Workspace.

 ### Rules and alerts